rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 It was my first ever time at [AWS re:Invent] this year -- 2022 -- attending in-person at Las Vegas.

 I found it a bittersweet experience, with _**way**_ more downs than ups.
 The sheer scope of everything can be intimidating at times.
-Still, I had a nice time networking with sponsors and other individuals there; I even snapped a photo with “Tom Cruise” at the expo there.
+Still, I had a nice time networking with sponsors and other individuals there; I even snapped [a photo with “Tom Cruise”](/assets/images/me_tom_cruise.jpeg) at the Expo there.
 All that said -- I honestly don't know if I'll be back at [AWS re:Invent] next year 🫤.

 To its credit, the annual event had its highlights certainly, and though I found the party and social scene to be sorely lacking and ungratifying overall -- it _was_ one of the most crowded events that I have ever attended, tech-related or even otherwise.